EAB Preparedness Plan

 We have been actively cooperating with the Minnesota Department of Agriculture (MDA) in the EAB battle for several years.

-Once EAB was found and its population began to increase, we developed and implemented an Ash Canopy Replacement Plan that provides for the scheduled replacement of ash trees.
+Once EAB was found and its population began to increase, we developed and implemented a Canopy Replacement Plan for Ash Trees that provides for the scheduled replacement of ash trees.
 This proactive replacement approach allows our Forestry Department to replace the urban forest canopy with a diverse mix of tree types.

 Waiting to remove ash trees until they become infested is not an option because the trees will die in such large numbers that will be impossible to keep up with removal and replacement.
 Proactively removing trees before they die reduces the risk of damage and injury caused by limbs falling from dead and dying ash trees.
 We replace a small percentage of ash trees at a time instead of replacing all the trees on a block at once to minimize the impact.

 We choose replacement trees with the goal of growing a more diverse urban forest.
 Diversity will help ensure that future generations will not go through a similar canopy loss.
 We will plant two or three tree types (for example, oak, honeylocust and ginko) on any given street or block.
 Where there is space, we are also planting “buddy trees near existing ash trees in parks to start growing the next canopy.

 We try to remove less than 20% of the tree canopy on a block during a single season.
 Scheduled replacements are already taking place with ash trees that are defective and declining or growing in compromising conditions.
 The next wave of replacements will include replacing smaller ash trees and select replacement of larger ash trees in heavily populated ash areas.

 If a boulevard tree in front of your home is scheduled for removal, we will hang an information tag on your front door to let you know why the tree was marked.